Soro82/book-horse-riding-lesson/README.md

 #### Edit Booking Page

 * The "Edit Booking Page" has a form similar to the "make booking" form.
-* The user can change any of the four input field values and click on the "Update Booking" button.
+* The user can change any of the six input field values and click on the "Update Booking" button.
 * This will update the details of their booking in the database.
 * The "Cancel" button allows the user to return to the "My Bookings Page".